Hilbert College Logo

 Hilbert Blueprint

-This model is both progressive and holistic: by offering students a step-by-step pathway to develop their academic voices, clarify their values, and develop projects with real-word significance, the Blueprint fosters students’ abilities to integrate their learning—across courses and disciplines and beyond academic boundaries.
+This model is both progressive and holistic: by offering students a step-by-step pathway to develop their academic voices, clarify their values, and develop projects with real-world significance, the Blueprint gives students opportunities to develop a curiosity for learning—about oneself, others, and the world—and to become engaged members of their communities.

 Helpful Links